 In many ways, the town first known as Knox’s Corners is the quintessential California city.
 It hardly ever rains, the temperature hardly ever deviates from short-sleeve weather, and after a population explosion in the 1960s through the 1980s, the growth rate has leveled off since the 1990s.
 By almost all accounts, El Cajon is a city on the upswing and one of the better places to live in central San Diego County.
 From humble beginnings, the city of El Cajon now boasts a population of almost 100,000 and is the sixth-largest city in San Diego County.

-Just like any other large city, accidents happen everyday.
-The I-8 Freeway cuts almost through the center of town, and there are a lot of alcohol-related crashes in this part of San Diego County.
+Just like any other large city, accidents happen every day in El Cajon, CA. The I-8 Freeway cuts almost through the center of town, and there are a lot of alcohol-related crashes in this part of San Diego County.
 The largely straight freeway also causes many speed-related collisions, especially because some westbound motorists do not adjust to the lower speed limit coming in from the mountains.
 Off the highway, there are a lot of high-traffic pedestrian areas, like the sprawling Parkway Plaza Mall, and landowners are not always as attentive to safety as they should be.
 If you’ve been injured due to someone else’s negligence, we can help.

-The experienced personal injury attorneys at Injury Trial Lawyers, APC, routinely handle cases throughout San Diego County.
-We can help you obtain legal compensation for your injuries.
-As an added bonus, our attorneys can ensure that you receive the medical care you need from professionals who are accustomed to helping car crash victims.
+The experienced El Cajon personal injury attorney at Injury Trial Lawyers, APC, routinely handles cases throughout San Diego County.
+We can help you obtain compensation for your injuries.
+As a bonus, our attorneys can ensure that you receive the medical care you need from professionals who are accustomed to helping car crash victims.

 Accident victims in California are entitled to money for their: